|This article is incomplete.

-The water level and extent of vegetation greatly affect the birds that can be seen here but most years these lagoons will produce the southern Iberian wetland specialities such as White-headed Duck and Marbled Duck, Crested Coot and Purple Swamphen as well as many others of interest.
+The water level and extent of vegetation greatly affect the birds that can be seen here but most years these lagoons will produce the southern Iberian wetland specialities such as White-headed Duck and Marbled Duck, Crested Coot and Western Swamphen as well as many others of interest.
 Unfortunately the Ruddy Duck, an alien species which has wandered to Europe from the feral population in Britain, has recently been recorded in the area.
 This poses a potential threat to the already recovering population of the rare White-headed Duck through hybridisation.

-White-headed Duck is resident along with Red-crested Pochard, Crested Coot and Purple Swamphen.
+White-headed Duck is resident along with Red-crested Pochard, Crested Coot and Western Swamphen.
 Other species present all year include Black-necked Grebe, Cattle Egret, Little Egret and Marsh Harrier.
 Greater Flamingo is generally present all year if water levels allow.

 Summer visitors include Little Bittern and Purple Heron, Black-winged Stilt, Collared Pratincole and Kentish Plover, Little Tern, Whiskered Tern and European Bee-eater.
 Marsh Harrier breeds and Montagu's Harrier is regularly seen in summer along with Egyptian Vulture, Osprey, Black Kite, Short-toed Eagle and Booted Eagle (a few of which may winter).
 Black-shouldered Kite has increased rapidly in recent years and may be seen in the vicinity of any of these lagoons.